AEljaa/RV-16-EMU/README.md

 ## Design Choices
 For this implementation of the RISC 16 bit cpu, I decided to have 1024 word addresses for instruction memory (ROM) and 3072 word addresses for data memory (RAM).<br/>
 I did this since 1024 instructions in a assembly file to execute is more than enough instructions for all my use cases and I had to create a distinction between read only memory (like instructions) and data memory (like array values), to prevent the programmer from writing into instruction memory (prvent memory corruption).<br/>
-The CPU is little endian and byte addressed.
+The CPU is little endian and word addressed.

 ## Capabilities
 - Full RISC16 instruction set support following the [`RiSC-isa`](./docs/RiSC-isa.pdf) developed by Bruce Jacob